imyuliz/kubectl-switch/README.md

 Available Commands:
-  help        Help about any command list        List all cluster message now         View cluster of currently in use register    Register cluster in switch plugin remove      Remove the specified cluster name removeall   Removeall cluster config
+  help        Help about any command list        List all cluster message where         View cluster of currently in use register    Register cluster in switch plugin remove      Remove the specified cluster name removeall   Removeall cluster config